base-angewandte/portfolio-backend/docs/source/configuration.md

 Default: All schemas defined in `src/core/schemas/entries/`

-If you only want to use a subset of the provided, provide a list here.
+If you only want to use a subset of the included schemas, provide a list here.

 ```{warning}
 Changing this value can lead to incompatibilities with other Portfolios and Showroom.